galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # **Convert McMicro Output to Anndata**

 Anndata ({% cite Virshup2021 %}) is a Python package and file format schema for working with annotated data matrices that has gained popularity in the single-cell analysis community.
-Many downstream analysis tools, including SciMap from MCMICRO, Scanpy ({% cite Wolf2018 %}), and Squidpy ({% cite Palla2022 %}) are built around anndata format files (h5ad).
+Many downstream analysis tools, including Scimap from MCMICRO, Scanpy ({% cite Wolf2018 %}), and Squidpy ({% cite Palla2022 %}) are built around anndata format files (h5ad).
 This tool splits the marker intensity data into a separate dataframe (`X`), and places all observational data (spatial coordinates, morphological features, etc.) in the cell feature table into a separate dataframe (`obs`) that shares the same indices as `X`.
 In downstream analyses, new categorical variables, such as phenotype assignments for each cell, are stored in the `obs` dataframe.

+Learn more about this file format at the [anndata documentation](https://anndata.readthedocs.io/en/latest/index.html).

 > ### {% icon hands_on %} Hands-on: Task description
 >